sansible/sansible/README.md

 5) Modify `molecule/default/tests/test_default.py` to test your role.

-6) Run `make all` to test your new role using Ansible 2.2.3 on Ubuntu Trusty Tahr and Xenial Xerus, or `make deps`, then `make watch` to re-run all tests every time a file is changed.
+6) Run `make all` to test your new role using Ansible 2.3.3.0 on Ubuntu Trusty Tahr, Xenial Xerus, and Bionic Beaver, or `make deps`, then `make watch` to re-run all tests every time a file is changed.
 Once you're happy, run `make clean` to destroy the docker containers used to test the role and clean up the working directory.

 7) Delete _this_ file, rename `README.template` to `README.md` and modify it to describe your new role.